ismailbilly/python-projects/README.md

-# python-projects
+#Python-Projects
-This is a repo for python projects for beginners.
-It captures my journey from beginner to present
+This is a python projects repo for beginners.
+It captures my journey as a beginner and i hope someone finds this useful as well